LYFsmile Logo

 Symptoms of Autoimmune Diseases

-Symptoms of autoimmune diseases vary depending on the type and severity of the condition.
+Mental health counseling for autoimmune disease patients in GurgaonSymptoms of autoimmune diseases vary depending on the type and severity of the condition.
 They often develop gradually and may follow a pattern of flare-ups and remissions.
 Recognizing early signs is key to effective diagnosis and treatment.

 General symptoms often include fatigue, joint and muscle pain, low-grade fever, and unexplained weight changes.
 Endocrine-related symptoms may manifest as mood swings, temperature intolerance, or rapid weight fluctuations.
-Skin involvement can cause rashes, redness, or photosensitivity, while digestive symptoms such as bloating, diarrhea, and nutrient deficiencies may indicate gut involvement.
+Skin involvement can cause rashes, redness, or photosensitivity, while digestive symptoms such as bloating, diarrhoea, and nutrient deficiencies may indicate gut involvement.
 Neurological symptoms, including weakness, numbness, and cognitive dysfunction in autoimmune disorders, are also common.
 Respiratory involvement can lead to shortness of breath or a chronic cough.

 Symptoms of Autoimmune Diseases